Orthodontics

 • Premature loss of baby teeth — causing:

-• The permanent tooth to erupt incorrectly, resulting in crowded or partially erupted teeth
+• The permanent tooth to erupt incorrectly, resulting in crowded or partially erupted teeth.

-• The teeth next to the primary tooth to move into the vacant space and prevent the eruption of permanent tooth
+• The teeth next to the primary tooth to move into the vacant space and prevent the eruption of permanent tooth.

 Why is orthodontic treatment crucial?

-Beneficial in long-term dental health
+Beneficial in long-term dental health:

-• Properly aligned teeth are easier to maintain with proper oral hygiene
+• Properly aligned teeth are easier to maintain with proper oral hygiene.

-• Reduces the risk of tooth decay
+• Reduces the risk of tooth decay.

-Improves chewing and digestion
+Improves chewing and digestion:

-Improves speech
+Improves speech:

-• Misaligned upper and lower teeth can cause speaking difficulties
+• Misaligned upper and lower teeth can cause speaking difficulties.

-Prevents premature wearing of back tooth surfaces
+Prevents premature wearing of back-tooth surfaces:

 At what age can one start orthodontic screening and treatment?

-• Early childhood - You can have an orthodontic screening from the age of 7 by which time enough of the permanent teeth would have emerged, helping to identify potential problems
+• Early childhood - you can have an orthodontic screening from the age of 7, by which time enough of the permanent teeth would have emerged, helping to identify potential problems.
+Do not wait for all the permanent teeth erupt in the mouth, as the earlier you start, the more the advantages.

-• During adolescent and teen-age years – all permanent teeth would have come in by now and treatment is most effective at this age
+• During adolescent and teenage years – all permanent teeth would have come in by now, and treatment is most effective at this age

 • At adulthood - more complicated and often requires more than one dental professional to fully correct a problem.

-What does the orthodontic treatment involve?
+What does orthodontic treatment involve?

-There are two stages in an orthodontic treatment
+There are two stages in orthodontic treatment

-• The active phase — which involves the use of braces or other appliances to correct the alignment and bite
+• The active phase — which involves the use of braces or other appliances to correct the alignment and bite.

 Invisalign or invisible braces

-Inman aligners
+Inman Aligners

-Low Friction Damon Braces
+Low-Friction Damon Braces